somecallmejosh/small-city-booking/docs/OWNER_MANUAL.md

 #### Publishing a New Agreement

 Go to **Agreement → Edit**.
 Write or paste your terms using the rich text editor (supports bold, italic, headings, bullet lists, and links).
-Click **Save** to publish immediately.
+Click **Publish New Version** to publish immediately.

 Each saved version is automatically numbered.
 Future bookings use the new version; past bookings remain linked to the version the customer originally agreed to — this protects you legally if terms change.